seiiedali/personal-website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Ali Miramirkhani is a graduate of computer engineering from University of Isfahan.
+Ali Miramirkhani /æl'i miræmi:'rxani/ (written as علی میرامیرخانی in persian) is a graduate of computer engineering from University of Isfahan.
 He is passionate about image processing and intrested in associated research topics, such as computer vision and machine learning.
 He currently collaborates on refining a coronary angiography dataset under supervision of [Dr. Ahmad R. Naghsh-Nilchi](https://scholar.google.com/citations?user=mnRKQS4AAAAJ&hl=en&oi=ao).